dvjakhar/flask-shopping-cart-rest-api/README.md

 ## DESCRIPTION

- -    Built a REST Api in Flask+MongoDB
+ -    Built a REST Api using Flask+MongoDB
  -    A RESTful Api built for serving as a Backend for a Shopping Cart.

 ## REQUIREMENTS